 Healthcare Equality Index: Patient Non-Discrimination

-The Core Four criteria of HRC’s national Healthcare Equality Index represent policies and practices that are considered foundational to LGBT patient-centered care.
-For this reason, any HEI participant that meets the Core Four criteria is awarded the designation “Leader in LGBT Healthcare Equality.”
+The Core Four Leader Criteria in HRC’s national Healthcare Equality Index represent policies and practices that are considered foundational to LGBT patient-centered care.
+For this reason, each HEI participant that meets the Core Four criteria is awarded the designation “Leader in LGBT Healthcare Equality.”

 To meet the first of the Core Four criteria, healthcare organizations must implement and document a patient non-discrimination policy (or patients’ bill of rights) that: